-4. Diatomaceous Earth.
-A touchy subject.
-Word on the web is that this can cause respiratory issues and is not good for bugs, so don't use.
-However, I put some in their dust baths in the run, and I add 1 cup/50lbs food (for their dry food, not the fermented).
-Never had an issue.
-We did stop for about 6 months as a trial - the girls lost weight and didn't seem as active.
-Put them back on and they gained weight and gloss.
-That's enough for me.
-Here is a link to the only actual study I have found for DE, and it actually goes right along with what we saw.
-Click here for the study.

 5. Treats.
 So, not a good idea for the main diet, but we give scratch to our big girl flock of about 30 birds when we call them in from free ranging (morning and night).
 They get 1-2 cups each time.
-I actually make our scratch out of equal parts cracked corn, whole oats, and black oil sunflower seeds.
+I usually make our scratch out of equal parts cracked corn, whole oats, and black oil sunflower seeds.
 They also get a cabbage each day, and veggie scraps.
 Sometimes meat scraps.
 That's their fav.

-It was later changed to: